biocswirl-dev-team/BiocSwirl_RNAseq/README.md

 BiocSwirl is a series of in-depth swirlify generated courses used to teach bioinformatics workflows in R/Bioconductor using an interactive and easy to digest format.
 This project was the People's Choice Award for the Vancouver Bioinformatics Hackathon Hackseq2019.

+For more infromation visit [the BiocSwirl main repo](github.com/biocswirl-dev-team/BiocSwirl)